-Preheat oven to 450 degrees F. Spread the tomatoes out in a single layer on a shallow baking pan, and toss with 2 tablespoons olive oil.
+Spread the tomatoes out in a single layer on a shallow baking pan and toss with 2 tablespoons olive oil.
 Roast on the top rack for 15 minutes.
-Add the olives, and continue to roast until the tomato skins are dark brown, black in spots, about 10 minutes more.
-Remove from oven, and reduce heat to 350 degrees F.
+Add the olives and continue to roast until the tomato skins are dark brown and black in spots, about 10 minutes more.
+Remove from the oven and reduce the temperature to 350 degrees F.

-Meanwhile, pulse bread into crumbs in a food processor.
-Heat 2 tablespoons oil in a large skillet over medium heat; add bread crumbs and stir until evenly toasted, about 5 minutes.
-Evenly spread crumbs in a 9-inch glass or ceramic pie pan.
-Place pan on a baking sheet.
+Meanwhile, pulse the bread into crumbs in a food processor.
+Heat 2 tablespoons oil in a large skillet over medium heat; add the breadcrumbs and stir until evenly toasted, about 5 minutes.
+Evenly spread the crumbs in a 9-inch glass or ceramic pie pan.
+Place the pan on a baking sheet.

-Wipe out the skillet, add the remaining 2 tablespoons olive oil and the onions, and season with 1/2 teaspoon salt.
-Cook, over medium-high heat until translucent and starting to brown; add lemon zest and cook for 1 minute more.
-Remove from heat and cool slightly.
+Wipe out the skillet, add the remaining 2 tablespoons olive oil and the onions and season with 1/2 teaspoon salt.
+Cook over medium-high heat until translucent and starting to brown, about 4 minutes; add the lemon zest and cook for 1 minute more.
+Cool slightly.

-Whisk half-and-half, eggs and yolks in large glass measuring cup.
-Season with salt and pepper, to taste.
+Whisk the half-and-half and whole eggs and yolks in a large glass measuring cup.
+Season with 1/2 teaspoon salt and a few grinds of pepper.
 Evenly spread the onions in the prepared pan.
-Combine the cheeses and scatter over the onions.
-Top with the roasted tomatoes and olives, and sprinkle with rosemary.
+Combine the Emmentaler and fontina and scatter over the onions.
+Top with the roasted tomatoes and olives and sprinkle with the rosemary.
 Pour the custard over the fillings.

 Copyright 2009 Television Food Network, G.P.
 All rights reserved